By Rabbi Dovid Markel

 B.) Intellect fails though to conclusively prove anything, both because the evidence is lacking and because it is an intrinsic failing of intellect.

 By definition when you explain something in one fashion it is entirely possible that there will be another explanation to explain the same phenomena, or there may be a realization that the phenomenon that was being discussed isn’t the true phenomena and the reason for the result was due to a mistake in the data.

-This is part of the limit of any scientific theory; all that it can be called is theory.
-A theory or hypothesis by definition is a proposed explanation to certain phenomena but it can in no means claim that anything that it states is a fact .
+This is part of the limit of any scientific theory; all that it can be called is a theory.
+A theory or hypothesis by definition is a proposed explanation for certain phenomena but it can by no means claim that anything that it states is a fact.
 It must be aware of the possibility that at some later date this fact will be questioned.

 Modern science is aware that the mind constructs patterns and has a natural inclination to look for logical patterns.
 The apophenia of the eye is equally present in the mind and we create patterns where they don’t exist.

-However, in a matter that cannot be tested empirically, such as G-d or Torah, one is back at square one, with the essential failings of the mind.
+However, in a matter that cannot be tested empirically, such as God or Torah, one is back at square one, with the essential failings of the mind.

 It is due to this that postmodernist philosophers have mainly given up on discussions of finding a *true* ethical system, and rather lean towards moral relativism – anything can be true as long as it is cohesive.

 Rather than look for objective morality, today we look for an extremely subjective one that is primarily emotional rather than rational.
 There is no right or wrong besides “I won’t hurt you if you don’t hurt me.”
 Or “as long as two consenting people do something, who am I to say that they are wrong?”